almost-matching-exactly/DAME-FLAME-Python-Package/docs/_documentation/documentation/user-guide/user-guide-to-match-or-not.md

 ### The Unconfoundedness Assumption

 This is also referred to as "ignorability".
-It is importat that the outcome is independent of the treatment when observable covaraiates are held constant.
+It is important that the outcome is independent of the treatment when observable covaraiates are held constant.
 Omitted variable bias is a common issue that occurs when a variable impacts both treatment and outcomes, and appears in a bias of treatment effect estimates.

-In the example about pain medications, if a researher fails to include in their dataset some underlying health condition that impacts response to pain medication, the impact of taking pain medication for a headache might be evaluated incorrectly.
+In the example about pain medications, if a researcher fails to include in their dataset some underlying health condition that impacts response to pain medication, the impact of taking pain medication for a headache might be evaluated incorrectly.

 ### Overlap of Treatment and Control Groups